CyberDevv/CyberDevv/README.md

 #### Frond-End Developer
 ![Frond-End Developer](https://s3.amazonaws.com/shecodesio-production/uploads/files/000/011/782/original/frontend.png?1624833023)

-I am a Front-End developer with more than 3+ years of experience in building websites and web applications.
+I am a Front-End developer with 2+ years of experience in building websites and web applications.
 I specialize in JavaScript and have professional experience working with ReactJS and APIs to create functional, aesthetic websites that users can interact with.
-I also have experience working with TailwindCSS, JQuery, GatsbyJS and also NodeJS.
-You can checkout some of my projects.
+I also have experience working with TailwindCSS, GatsbyJS, NextJS, NodeJS, and also Headless CMS like Contentful and Strapi.

-Skills: HTML / CSS / JS / REACT / GATSBY /
+Skills: HTML / CSS / JS / REACT / GATSBY / NextJS / Typescript /

 - 🌱 I’m currently learning ExpressJS
 - 😄 Pronouns: He/His